OR WAIT 15 SECS

 "She was a sneaky inspector is all I have to say," grouses our GMP Agent-in-Place.
 "She wouldn't accept a cup of coffee in the inspection room as it was 'unethical' and instead wanted to go to our cafeteria and pay for her own.
 So we let her.
 Unfortunately, she overheard several conversations during her cafeteria coffee break that lead to new avenues of inspection.
 And FDA Form 483 observations."

-Our own worst enemy"We were validating the configuration and installation of our global enterprise management system," says our GMP Agent-in-Place.
+"We were validating the configuration and installation of our global enterprise management system," says our GMP Agent-in-Place.
 "The validation plan required that an audit be performed at specific times during the validation process.
 Apparently, the plan author and approvers never saw fit to tell the quality department, as they didn't know this was a requirement and the audits were not completed.

 "It was only at the end of the project when a third-party expert was brought in to determine the project compliance profile was this noted.
 Now we are tracking corrective actions for this audit finding," sighs our Agent.